Canada Housing Infrastructure Fund

 There is no set number of new housing units that must be enabled by a CHIF-funded project.
 However, applications are expected to demonstrate that projects will directly enable increased housing supply and projects will be assessed on how well they support answering the housing needs of the community.
 For more information on how housing criteria factor in the assessment, please consult the ‘How will my application be assessed' section of the Applicant Guide.

 Yes.
-There are two housing conditions that must be met for a community to apply for funding under the direct delivery stream.
-Communities with a population of 30,000 or more and situated in one of the provinces, must have implemented zoning changes to allow for four units as-of-right.
-Municipalities and regions with a population of 300,000 or more, must have enacted a Development Charge freeze at the rates that were in place on or before April 2, 2024.
+There are two housing conditions that must be implemented for a community to receive funding under the direct delivery stream.
+Communities with a population of 30,000 or more and situated in one of the provinces, must implement zoning changes to allow for four units as-of-right.
+Municipalities and regions with a population of 300,000 or more, must also freeze Development Charges at the rates that were in place on or before April 2, 2024.
 See the ‘Housing conditions' section of the Applicant Guide for more information.

 Funding